MicrosoftDocs/winapps-winrt-api/microsoft.ui.dispatching/dispatcherqueuecontroller_createondedicatedthread_660689653.md

 You can access the created **DispatcherQueue** via [DispatcherQueueController.DispatcherQueue](./dispatcherqueuecontroller_dispatcherqueue.md).

 The created **DispatcherQueue** continues running on its dedicated thread until explicitly shut down.
-To avoid thread and memory leaks, call [DispatcherQueueController.ShutdownQueueAsync](dispatcherqueuecontroller_shutdownqueueasync_542547627.md) when you're finished with the **DispatcherQueue**.
+To avoid thread and memory leaks, when you're finished with the **DispatcherQueue** call [DispatcherQueueController.ShutdownQueue](./dispatcherqueuecontroller_shutdownqueue_1224442331.md) or [DispatcherQueueController.ShutdownQueueAsync](./dispatcherqueuecontroller_shutdownqueueasync_542547627.md).

 ## -see-also